The Land of High Passes

-The word Ladakh translates into the “land of the high passes”.
-In fact the world’s highest motorable road and pass from Leh to the Nubra Valley crosses the Kardung La at 5602 m (18,375 ft)
+The word Ladakh translates into the “land of the high passes” and the region is part of the north Indian state of Jammu and Kashmir.
+In fact, the world’s highest motorable road and pass from Leh to the Nubra Valley crosses the Kardung La at 5602 m (18,375 ft)

 The largest country in the Asian Subcontinent, India shares borders with Pakistan to the west, China and Nepal to the north, Bhutan to the northeast and Bangladesh and Myanmar to the east.
-It is the seventh largest country in the world by area and is second only to China in population with over a billion.
+It is the seventh largest country in the world by area and is second only to China, with a population of over a billion people.

 Based on the size and population of India it is no wonder that it has such an array of cultures and heritages from the past and present.

 Unlike its neighboring countries and provinces, Ladakh has a long history of peace and prosperity.
 Its monasteries, temples, villages, and customs remain intact, and await and invite our exploration.
 Visit the world-famous Thiksey Monastery, located at an altitude of 11,800 feet (3,600 m).
 It is a 12-story complex filled with Buddhist art, such as stupas, statues, thangkas, and beautiful wall paintings.
 One of the main points of interest is the Maitreya (future Buddha) Temple, which is installed to commemorate the visit of the 14th Dalai Lama to this monastery in 1970.